How Meditation Posture and Intention Manifest Your Goals

 Before you buy a meditation cushion or Zen bench, you may want to experience meditation simply by sitting in a chair.
-For that reason, I have some extensive comments triggered by the work of briligig.com.
-The illustrations and instructions below are apt for any upright sitting posture and alignment.
+If that’s the case, the following illustrations and instructions are useful for any upright sitting posture and alignment.

 Proper and Improper Alignment for Chair Meditation